 Allow a frost to kill the tops but do not allow the tubers to freeze.
 Lift and let tubers dry for one week, with about 5 inches of the foliage still intact.
 Remove excess soil and foliage and store in peat moss or sawdust at 50 degrees F. Re-pot in early spring and keep warm, 68 - 75 degrees F. Move to a sunny spot when shoots appear.
 Keep evenly moist, but not wet.
 Plant outside after all danger of frost.

 - Caladium Lift caladium plants before frost and allow them to dry in a warm spot.
 Cut back the foliage after it dies.
-Caldium bulbs don't like to be stored in cold temperatures.
-Keep at 50 - 60 degrees F. Pack loosely in peat moss.
-Repot up in early Spring, about 2 inches deep, knobby side up.
-Keep the soil moist and warm - 75 - 80 degres F. Move outdoors after all danger of frost.
+Caladium bulbs don't like to be stored in cold temperatures.
+Keep them at 50 - 60 degrees F. Pack the bulbs loosely in peat moss.
+Re-pot in early spring, about 2 inches deep, knobby side up.
+Keep the soil moist and warm - 75 - 80 degrees F. Move outdoors after all danger of frost.

-- Canna Allow frost to kill the tops, but do not allow the rhizomes to freeze.
-Carefully lift the plants and cut off the dead tops .
+- Canna Allow frost to kill the tops but do not allow the rhizomes to freeze.
+Carefully lift the plants and cut off the dead tops.
 Hose off excess soil and allow it to dry.
-Rhizomes can be wrapped in newspaper and stored in paper bags or cardboard boxes, at 45 to 50 degrees F. Very easy to overwinter.
+The rhizomes can be wrapped in newspaper and stored in paper bags or cardboard boxes, at 45 to 50 degrees F. They are very easy to overwinter.
 Cannas can be divided by hand.
-Break apart, insuring there are at least 3 eyes per division.
-Repot in early spring or plant directly in the garden once the temperatures remain above 70 degrees F. Keep well watered.
+Break apart, ensuring there are at least 3 eyes per division.
+Re-pot in early spring or plant directly in the garden once the temperatures remain above 70 degrees F. Keep well watered.